-The Notify Users page, shown in Figure 10-31, enables you to notify users that their ShoreTel client - Communicator or Communicator for Mobile - has been installed or upgraded.
+The Notify Users page, shown in Figure 10-27, enables you to notify users that their ShoreTel client - Communicator or Communicator for Mobile - has been installed or upgraded.
 Once the user receives notification that their client application has been installed, the user can begin configuring personal options and use the application.
-To invoke the Notify Users page, select Administration -> Communicator -> Notify Users in the navigation frame.